tonghaining/Introduction-to-Engineering-of-Machine-Learning-Systems-Setup/README.md

 2. Install the Remote - SSH extension (if not already installed).

 3. Click on the green "><" icon in the bottom-left corner of VS Code.
-Select "Remote-SSH: Connect to Host..." and choose `local-mlops` from the list. **NOTE: choose `local-mlops`, not `remote-mlops`.**
+Select "Remote-SSH: Connect to Host..." and choose `client-mlops` from the list. **NOTE: choose `client-mlops`, not `remote-mlops`.**

 4. Once connected, open the folder `/home/student/Introduction-to-Engineering-of-Machine-Learning-Systems` to access the course materials.